firepacket/Trustfreemarket/README.md

 We also plan on allowing you to spend your coins directly from escrow on the site without having to sweep the key like a paperwallet (if you choose to pay the miner fee).

+## We have now cryptographically signed all CSS, HTML, and Javascript, sent from the server using RSA/SHA512 public/private key signatures, and we have a cross-browser userscript client-side plugin that can validate all the code you are running is authentic.
+It will notify you if the check fails and where it failed.
+This was the #1 request for this application and it's working in beta right now!
+This comes as an additional protection to SSL.

 Keep checking back to see how we've implemented these features and let us know of any concerns!